sarbjeetkumar/MobileApp/README.md

 ####Download From Github

 ```
-Once all installation process is finished you have two option git clone the project from git hub or download zip.
+Once all installation process is finished you have two options git clone the project from git hub or download zip.
 ```

 ####Git Clone